bertreb/pimatic-tado-reloaded/README.md

 TadoThermostat
 ----
 The TadoThermostat device is a thermostat device for heating control.
+You can control the target temperature of the thermostat (the setPoint) and if the thermostat is controlled manually or via a shedule (auto).

 ![](/screens/tado-thermostat.png)